Peleg/refry/README.md

   in the state), `false` to not store at all, and if a function is passed in it will use it as a custom merge strategy calling with `function(newArray, oldArray)`.
-  This option is useful especially when an action returns returns an updated/deleted resource and you want TpT-Connect to update its store w/out having to make additional requests.
+  This option is useful especially when an action returns returns an updated/deleted resource and you want refry to update its store w/out having to make additional requests.

-- `computeKey` (`Function`, optional) - a function which computes the keys stored in tpt-connect's store before hashing.
+- `computeKey` (`Function`, optional) - a function which computes the keys stored in refry's store before hashing.
 The arguments are `url`, `headers`, `method` and `body`.
-By default tpt-connect concatenates and hashes the url, method type, body and all the headers.
-This function can be used to make tpt-connect not hash the headers if they change but don't affect the request.
+By default refry concatenates and hashes the url, method type, body and all the headers.
+This function can be used to make refry not hash the headers if they change but don't affect the request.

-- `actions` (`Object`, optional) - an object defining functions, or sub-objects, which are used as sub-resource definitions to request at a later time and will be available on the TpT-Connect resource.
+- `actions` (`Object`, optional) - an object defining functions, or sub-objects, which are used as sub-resource definitions to request at a later time and will be available on the refry resource.
 Calling an action will execute the defined action and return the promise yielded from the dispatched request.
 For more information, check out the example above.